One of the most frequent questions we get asked is how long does it take to complete a TEFL course?

 Not everyone learns in the same way, which is why the key to successful study is figuring out what works best for you.
 But there are a few tried and tested tips we recommend to our students to help them get the most from their course.

 First, setting time aside to work through the course is important.
 This could be dedicating a certain amount of time daily or allocating hours on a weekly basis.
 With an online TEFL course one of the advantages is being able to schedule studying around your other commitments like work, study and family.

 Another tip we give our students is to set a goal.
 You’ll have six months from the day you begin the course to finish it, but what’s your personal goal for a completion date?
 Maybe you’re doing the course so you can apply for a specific job, or perhaps you have a rough idea of when you’d like to start teaching online.
 Whatever your reason, setting a deadline can really help you to stay motivated and on track with your studying.

 Read more of our useful study tips here.

 How quickly can I find a job?

 You can start applying for jobs before you’ve completed your TEFL course.
 Many employers will be happy to consider applicants currently working towards their qualification.

 Keep in mind that some countries are more competitive than others – if you’re looking for work in countries where there are fewer jobs then it will likely take you longer to secure a position.
-There’s a huge demand for teachers in countries like China, Spain, Thailand, Vietnam, and South Korea, and the market for teaching English online is booming.
+There’s a huge demand for teachers in countries like Japan, Spain, Thailand, Vietnam, and South Korea, and the market for teaching English online is booming.